Probing missing physics from inspiralling compact binaries via time-frequency tracks

-Here, $\Tilde{W}^{w} (t,f )$ and $\Tilde{W}^{w'} (t,f )$ are the CWTs of the GW signals taken with a Gabor-Morlet wavelet ($w$) and time derivative of Gabor-Morlet wavelet ($w'$).
+where, $\Tilde{W}^{w} (t,f )$ and $\Tilde{W}^{w'} (t,f )$ are the CWTs of the GW signals taken with a Gabor-Morlet wavelet ($w$) and time derivative of Gabor-Morlet wavelet ($w'$).
 For the given definition of instantaneous frequency in Eq.~(\ref{eq:if}), the SET can be written as

+The above formulation implies that SET is a post-processing method that keeps only the coefficients aligned with the instantaneous-frequency ridges.
+Thereby, the SET representation in general does not preserve the total energy of the original spectrogram, but suitable for identifying the instantaneous time-frequency trajectories.

 Fig.~\ref{fig:0} shows the spectrograms corresponding to $\Tilde{W}^w (t,f)$ and SET$[\Tilde{W}^w (t,f)]$ for a $(30, 30) \textup{M}_\odot$ BBH system.
 The Advanced LIGO and Virgo power spectral densities are used to whiten the GW strain.
-We note that the (2,2) mode energy is very highly localized in fewer pixels in the SET$[\Tilde{W}^w (t,f)]$ spectrogram.
+We note that the (2,2) mode energy is highly localized in fewer pixels in the SET spectrogram.
 The $S(\alpha)$ vectors also show a much narrower peak at $\alpha \thickapprox 2$ for the SET compared to the peak for the CWT spectrogram.